 - Review Student Responses and Provide Feedback

-Before class starts, you can hook your computer to your projector and click “Start Presenting.”
-The very first slide will show your students how to join your Session
+- Before class starts, you can hook your computer to your projector and click Present Lesson.
+That will start a new Session.
+The very first slide will show your students how to join your Session.

-When you come to an interactive slide, students will also see an answer input on their screen, which will look different depending on what kind of question you made.
+Go to the Navigation bar and move to the next slide.
+Your students' screens will stay synced with yours, so they will be able to see the slide both by looking at the projector screen and at their own devices.
+When you come to an interactive slide, students will also see an answer input on their screen, which will look different depending on the question.
 Learn more about the 5 interactive question types here.

 Sometimes you don’t make it through the whole lesson during class time.
-Sometimes students are absent and need to go through the lesson on their own.
-And sometimes you want students to go back through the content to review and reflect.
-When you need to extend your Pear Deck lesson beyond class time, there are 2 great options:
+Sometimes, students are absent and need to go through the lesson on their own.
+And you may want students to go back through the lesson to review.
+When you need to extend your Pear Deck lesson beyond class time, there are two great options:

 - Set your Pear Deck lesson to Student-Paced Mode.

 This is best when you didn’t complete the lesson during class or there were absent students.
-Student-Paced Mode lets students move through the slides at their own pace and all of their answers can be viewed in exactly the same way as normal so you can talk about their answers the next day in class.
-Learn More.
+Student-Paced Mode lets students move through the slides at their own pace and all of their answers can be viewed in exactly the same way as usual so you can talk about their answers the next day in class.

-- Publish Student Takeaways to give each student a personal notes doc.
+- Publish Student Takeaways (a Premium feature) to give each student personalized notes.

-After your lesson is over, you can review and provide feedback in 3 ways:
+After your lesson is over, here are some ways you can review and provide feedback to your students:

-- Export Student Answers to Google Sheets for Grading (Learn How).
+- Export Student Answers to a Google Sheet for Grading

 This is best when you’ve given a Multiple Choice or text-based quiz.
 You can even use the Google Sheets Add-On, called Flubaroo, to automatically grade the quiz and send grade reports to students.